-You can view the map to see where requests for improvements have already been made.
+You can make a suggestion to improve traffic flow and road safety, as well as anything to improve your travel.
+Please fill out our online form or use the map to see where requests for improvements have already been made.

 We have successfully bid for Government (Department for Transport) funding for a £3.36m improvement to A61 London Road/Broadfield Road.
 Alongside £1.46m of Streets Ahead maintenance work, the scheme will introduce an extra lane for traffic along Broadfield Road and London Road, as well as making improvements to the signal junction.

 The scheme should relieve congestion along this stretch of road, especially for traffic travelling into the city centre during the morning peak.
 Journey times should improve in peak traffic times, with the major benefit being for inbound traffic in morning peak times.